AlexsLemonade/OpenPBTA-analysis/analyses/transcriptomic-dimension-reduction/README.md

                          score2 = 10)
 ```

-The `point_color` argument of `plot_dimension_reduction` can be changed to any variable that is in the TSV file read in.
+The `point_color` argument of `plot_dimension_reduction` can be changed to any variable that is a column in the original TSV file.